7 Common Complaints Wives Have About Their Husbands, According to Therapists

 Better Approach: Make a real assessment of household responsibilities and divide them fairly.
 All the needling little administrative responsibilities often go overlooked, hence the “invisible” part of invisible labor.
 Both partners need to understand what really needs to be done and devise a fair way to do it.

 California couple's coach Nancy Landrum notes that men and women often have very different ideas about the goals and outcomes of conversations about problems.
-Women want to talk through a situation with an active and attentive listener; men want to identify and solve the situation, which is a mistake.
+Women often want to talk through a situation with an active and attentive listener; men often want to identify and solve the situation, which can be a mistake.

 “When women want to talk about something, most of the time, they just want their husbands to listen,” she says.
 “But the husbands tend to think they need to jump in and fix whatever problem it is.”
 While the husband may be coming out of a loving place and trying to help, Landrum says their solutions fall on deaf ears for a simple reason: “The woman doesn't want to be fixed.
 She just wants to be heard.”

 By offering solutions, the man is saying he’s more capable and smarter than the woman, which can come off as demeaning.

 Better Approach: Listen and ask for permission to offer suggestions.
 “I tell husbands that their only job is to listen with a caring attitude and maybe repeat back what you hear every once in a while,” she says.
 But don't give advice or try to jump in and fix it unless she asks for it.”